n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

       - [2: Applying all basic substitution features from GSUB](#2-applying-all-basic-substitution-features-from-gsub)
       - [3: Applying remaining positioning features from GPOS](#3-applying-remaining-positioning-features-from-gpos)

-1. Applying the language substitution features from GSUB
-2. Decomposing all Am vowel signs
-3. Reordering sequences of marks
-4. Applying all positioning features from GPOS

 ## General information ##